-- Individual Support Plans provide key targets
+- Individual Support Plans provide key targets and provision

-- Engaging parents in curriculum days and workshops to support home learning.
+- Engaging parents to support home learning

-- Resources and specialist equipment provided and tailored to support children with special educational needs to progress within the classroom.
+- Resources and specialist equipment provided and tailored to support children with special educational needs to progress within the classroom

 How will we ensure we get the services, provision and equipment that children and young people need?